Dart-Code/Website/_docs/launch-configuration.md

 - Run Dart (non-Flutter) web apps
 - Create [custom CodeLens](/docs/custom-codelens/) actions for running apps

-You can open your launch configuration file by clickong on the **Debug** side bar and then either the cog icon at the top, or the **create a launch.json file** link below the big blue button, depending on whether you already have one or not.
+You can open your launch configuration file by clicking on the **Debug** side bar and then either the cog icon at the top, or the **create a launch.json file** link below the big blue button, depending on whether you already have one or not.

 ```js
 "configurations": [